 Government guidance now allows Leisure Centres to reopen with strict social distancing restrictions which limit how many visitors can safely use the facilities at any one time.
 Restrictions also include greater cleaning systems and changes in the ventilation of facilities.
 With these limitations on visitors, financial forecasts suggest that takings would reduce by around 60%, meaning financial support is needed to make facilities available.

-The decision to open Parklands, and not Meadowlands in Tavistock, was agreed after discussions centred on the availability of other local leisure provision and the size of each centre to accommodate social distancing restrictions.
+The decision to open Parklands, and not Meadowlands in Tavistock, was agreed after discussions centred on the availability of other local leisure provision.
+Discussions also focused on the size of each centre to accommodate social distancing restrictions.